 The Electricity Grid

-The centralized power grid that we have relied upon since the early 1900s has become outdated and unreliable.
-Widespread blackouts due to extreme weather, the variability of available energy from renewable sources such as solar or wind, and the rise of distributed energy resources all add a level of complexity that the power grid was not originally designed to handle.
+The centralized power grid that we have relied upon since the early 1900s has become unreliable.
+Widespread blackouts, the variability of available energy from sources, and the rise of distributed energy resources all add a level of complexity.

 • The Grid Integration Group develops analysis tools and cyber-secure methods for designing and controlling grids with distributed energy resources.